The Martha Stewart Cookbook: Collected Recipes for Every Day by Martha Stewart and Roy Finamore

 • northstarcook on August 15, 2021

 My favorite banana bread recipe to date; turns out lovely every time.
-Consistent, easy to pull together, and delicious - a definite keeper in my book.
-I use 3 bananas, I skip the spices, and I increase the salt a little bit - that gives the perfect balance to our tastes.
+Consistent, easy to pull together, and delicious - a definite keeper.
+I use 3 bananas, skip the spices, and increase the salt a little bit - that gives the perfect balance to our tastes.
 Oven timing is spot on.

 • Cranberry-orange muffins